WE ARE THE

 Over the years, a number of people have gathered around Johannes and today, together as a team, they manage a festival like no other.
 The idea is that film is both a perfect and central medium, but not the only medium, for making people aware of the environment and nature.
 So “modules” such as ART, GUSTO, MARKET and SENSES have been and will continue to be developed to reach ever more people.
 The strategy of placing the focus on nature, the environment, regionality and good living over one week in the city of Innsbruck has been planned right up until 2021.
 Here, cooperation between like-minded people and major cultural institutions is integral to long-term success.

 To this end, the VEREIN NATURE FESTIVAL (Nature Festival Association) has now been set up to organise the festival from this year on and to secure its future growth.
 Chairman Thilo Bohatsch and Johannes Kostenzer both share the idea of making a major contribution to the future.
 Bohatsch´s extensive experience as an event manager, tourism and company consultant makes the noble task of generating real attention and securing sound funding for a sensitive area a tailored fit.

-The non-profit NATURE FESTIVAL ASSOCIATION was founded in 2019, is the organiser and manages the organisation, funding and running of the INNSBRUCK NATURE FESTIVAL.
+The non-profit NATURE FESTIVAL ASSOCIATION was founded in 2019, is the organiser and manages the organisation, funding and running of the INTERNATIONAL NATURE FESTIVAL.
 It intends to achieve even greater appeal and to actively contribute to ensuring that this unique festival will continue to grow.

-The I.N.F. organisation committee consists of experts from the fields of film production, film festival management, nature films, the protection of nature and the environment, event and campaign management, public relations and social media expertise and is supplemented by two trainees and many volunteers during the busy implementation phase.
+The INF organisation committee consists of experts from the fields of film production, film festival management, nature films, the protection of nature and the environment, event and campaign management, public relations and social media expertise and is supplemented by two trainees and many volunteers during the busy implementation phase.